-The outcomes and content in the Stage 6 Mathematics Standard syllabus are written with the assumption that students studying this course will have engaged with all substrands of Stage 5.1 and with the following substrands of Stage 5.2 - Financial Mathematics, Linear Relationships, Non-linear Relationships, Right-angled triangles (Trigonometry), Single variable data analysis and Probability.
-Consequently, content in the NSW Mathematics K-10 Syllabus up to and including this level is also implicit in this syllabus.
+The outcomes and content in the Stage 6 Mathematics Standard syllabus are written with the assumption that students studying this course will have engaged with all substrands of Stage 5.1 and with the following substrands of Stage 5.2 - Financial Mathematics, Linear Relationships, Non-Linear Relationships, Right-angled triangles (Trigonometry), Single Variable Data Analysis and Probability.
+Consequently, content in the NSW Mathematics K-10 Syllabus up to and including Stage 5 is also implicit in this syllabus.
 In a number of cases where content from Stage 5 is included it is in the context of review for clarity and completeness.

-Mathematics Standard 2 is designed for those students who want to extend their mathematical skills beyond Stage 5 but are not seeking the in-depth knowledge of higher Mathematics that the study of calculus would provide.
+Mathematics Standard Course 2 is designed for those students who want to extend their mathematical skills beyond Stage 5 but are not seeking the in-depth knowledge of higher Mathematics that the study of calculus would provide.
 This course offers students the opportunity to prepare for a wide range of educational and employment aspirations, including continuing their studies at a tertiary level.

+Mathematics Standard (Preliminary)

+Year 11 Course (120 hours) Topics Subtopics

+Algebra MS-A1 Formula and Equations

+MS-A2 Linear Relationships

+Measurement MS-M1 Applications of Measurement

+MS-M2 Working with Time

+Financial mathematics MS-F1 Money matters

+Statistical Analysis MS-S1 Data Analysis MS-S2 Relative Frequency and Probability

-Mathematics Standard
+Mathematics Standard Course 2 (HSC)

 Topics Subtopics

-Algebra MS-A1 Formulae and Equations

-MS-A2 Linear Relationships

-Year 11 Course Measurement MS-M1 Applications of Measurement

-(120 hours) Measurement MS-M2 Working with Time

-Financial mathematics MS-F1 Money Matters

-Statistical Analysis MS-S1 Data Analysis

-MS-S2 Relative Frequency and Probability

-Mathematics Standard Course 2 Year 12 Course (120 hours) Topics Subtopics Algebra MS-A4 Types of Relationships Measurement MS-M6 Non-right-angled Trigonometry MS-M7 Rates and Ratios Financial mathematics MS-F4 Investment and Loans MS-F5 Annuities Statistical Analysis MS-S4 Bivariate Data Analysis MS-S5 The Normal Distribution Networks MS-N2 Networks Concepts MS-N3 Critical Path Analysis
+Year 12 Course (120 hours) Algebra MS-A4 Types of Relationships

+Measurement MS-M6 Non-right-angled Trigonometry

+MS-M7 Rates and Ratios

+Financial mathematics MS-F4 Investments and Loans

+MS-F5 Annuities

+Statistical Analysis MS-S4 Bivariate Data Analysis

+MS-S5 The Normal Distribution

+Networks MS-N2 Networks Concepts

+MS-N3 Critical Path Analysis